 Prof. dr. Max M. Louwerse is Professor in Cognitive Psychology and Artificial Intelligence in the Department of Cognitive Science & Artificial Intelligence at Tilburg University.
 He received his PhD in Linguistics (University of Edinburgh) and worked at the University of Memphis as Full Professor in the Department of Psychology and the Institute for Intelligent Systems (IIS), and served as Director of the IIS.

-Louwerse published over 150 articles in journals, proceedings and books in cognitive science, computational linguistics, and psycholinguistics (symbolic and embodied cognition, language statistics, virtual reality, multimodal communication) and holds two patents.
+Louwerse published over 160 articles in journals, proceedings and books in cognitive psychology, cognitive science, computational linguistics, and psycholinguistics on a variety of topics, including symbol grounding, educational psychology, virtual reality.
+He holds two patents.

 Louwerse is responsible for the scientific research behind SpaceBuzz, a non-profit organizations that creates ambassadors of planet Earth, by developing innovative technologies for education, including virtual reality, intelligent tutoring systems and artificial intelligence.

-He has served as associate editor of the journal Cognitive Science and has served on editorial boards of several journals in cognitive science and artificial intelligence.
-He currently serves in the Learning and Education track of the Digital Society agenda of the Association of Universities in the Netherlands, and on several steering committees (smart industry, air force).
+He has served for over 10 years as associate editor of the journal Cognitive Science and has served on editorial boards of several journals in cognitive science and artificial intelligence.
+He serves an several steering and advisory committees.

-Louwerse is author of the popular science book Keeping those Words in Mind: How Language Creates Meaning, available in (online) bookstores in the summer of 2021.
+Louwerse is author of the popular science book Keeping those Words in Mind: How Language Creates Meaning, available in (online) bookstores.